 For the TRS Properties, the Company is subject to gaming and admission taxes based on gross gaming revenues in the jurisdictions in which it operates.
 The Company primarily recognizes gaming tax expense based on the statutorily required percentage of revenue that is required to be paid to state and local jurisdictions in the states where wagering occurs.
 At Hollywood Casino Baton Rouge, the gaming and admission tax is based on graduated tax rates.
-At Hollywood Casino Perryville the gaming and admission tax rate is flat.
+At Hollywood Casino Perryville the gaming tax rate is flat.
 The Company records gaming and admission taxes at the Company's estimated effective gaming tax rate for the year, considering estimated taxable gaming revenue and the applicable rates.
 Such estimates are adjusted each interim period.
 If gaming and admission tax rates change during the year, such changes are applied prospectively in the determination of gaming tax expense in future interim periods.
-For the years ended December 31, 2014, 2013 and 2012, these expenses, which are primarily recorded within gaming expense in the consolidated statements of income, totaled \$66.8 million, \$71.6 million and \$94.9 million, respectively.
+For the three years ended December 31, 2015, these expenses, which are primarily recorded within gaming expense in the consolidated statements of income, totaled \$60.1 million, \$66.8 million and \$71.6 million, respectively.